mailgun/documentation/source/api-events.rst

 result pages are returned from newer to older and events on the pages are sorted in the descending order of their timestamps.

-If the end timestamp is not provided then depending on the range direction the result page traversal behaves differently:
+If the end timestamp is not provided, the direction must be specified.
+Depending on the range direction, the result page traversal behaves differently:

 - If the range is descending then the end timestamp is determined by the user tariff plan retention period.
-- If the range is ascending the it is extended all the time as the time goes on.
+- If the range is ascending then it is extended all the time as the time goes on.
   So after the most recent events have been retrieved and an empty result page has been reached, then requesting next page URL returned with the last page some time later will return events that occurred since then.
 And this can go